maybleMyers/pusa/PusaV1/README.md

 All scripts save their output in an `outputs` directory, which will be created if it doesn't exist.

 !!! :sparkles: **Please note that we have two core unique parameters that differ from other methods. `--cond_position`** is Comma-separated list of frame indices for conditioning.
 You can use any position from 0 to 20. **`--noise_multipliers`** is "Comma-separated noise multipliers for conditioning frames.
 A value of 0 means the condition image is used as totally clean, higher value means add more noise.
-For I2V, you can use 0.2 or any from 0 to 1.
+For I2V, you can use 0.2 or any from 0 to 1, add some noise like 0.2 noise to the condition frame is stronly suggested for Wan2.2 .
 For Start-End-Frame, you can use 0.2,0.4, or any from 0 to 1. **`--lora_alpha`** is another very important parameter.
 A bigger alpha would bring more temporal consistency (i.e., make generated frames more like conditioning part), but may also cause small motion or even collapse.
-We recommend using a value around 1 to 2.
-For **`--num_inference_steps`**, **5 steps** are enough to get good results with [LightX2V](https://github.com/ModelTC/LightX2V), which has been intergrated by [Kijai](https://github.com/kijai) in [ComfyUI](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/Pusa), check [showcases](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/804#issuecomment-3110144063).
+We recommend using a value around 1.3-1.5 for Wan2.1 and 1.4-1.6 for Wan2.2.
+For **`--num_inference_steps`**, **10 steps** or more are recommended for standard inference, while **4 steps** are sufficient with [LightX2V](https://github.com/ModelTC/LightX2V) acceleration. **`--cfg_scale`** should be set to **1.0** when using LightX2V, and around **3.0** for standard inference.

+**⚡ LightX2V Acceleration Notes:**
+- Use `--lightx2v` flag to enable acceleration
+- Set `--cfg_scale 1` (crucial for LightX2V)
+- Use `--num_inference_steps 4`

 **Try different configurations and you will get different results.** **Examples shown below are just for demonstration and not the best**

+### Wan2.1 Models

 ### Image(s) Conditioned Video Generation